Triton College Catalog » Financial Aid

 - Program time frame.
 Students must complete their program of study within an attempted 150 percent of the credit hours required for the program.
 Typically an associate degree will have a maximum time frame of 96 credit hours (64 credit hours x 150 percent).
 Certificates will vary more based on the credit hours required to complete the program.
 Maximum time frames will include all semesters of enrollment regardless of receipt of financial aid, and will include all evaluated transfer credit hours.
 Grades of "W," "I," "R" or "F" are considered to be hours attempted and are included in the maximum time frame.

 - Students who fail to maintain a cumulative GPA of 2.0 in any semester will be placed on Financial Aid Warning (except if the GPA is less than 1.0 in the first semester of attendance, then the student is disqualified).

 - Students who fail to meet the required course completion (see A-1) in any semester will be placed on Financial Aid Warning.
-Students who receive the Illinois Veterans' Grant or National Guard Grant are exempt from the quantitative component of the Standards of Academic Progress.
+Students who receive the Illinois Veterans' Grant, National Guard Grant or MIA/POW Scholarship Grant, are exempt from the quantitative component of the Standards of Academic Progress.
 Students may receive financial aid while on warning status without appealing.

 - Students who fail to meet the 1.0 GPA in their first semester of attendance will be placed on Financial Aid Disqualification Status.